Sunday, 27 August 2023

 Answer:

-git stash save "Your stash message"
+git stash push -m "Your stash message"

 git stash apply